 Possibility of Pomacea as Temperate Micro-livestock.

-Pictured is a tropical water snail, which I believe to be Pomacea bridgesi, which has grown to 1.75 cm over two years, possibly less, in an outdoor aquatic plant tub in temperate Wellington, New Zealand (hardiness zone 9).
+Pictured is a tropical water snail, which I believe to be Pomacea bridgesi, which has grown to 1.75 cm over several years, possibly less, in an outdoor aquatic plant tub in temperate Wellington, New Zealand (hardiness zone 9).
 This species is harvested for meat in tropical and subtropical regions (1), no doubt when it has grown to its much more impressive full size of 4-6 cm.

 Slaughtering snails for meat might raise fewer ethical and psychological issues for people who would normally avoid slaughtering complex animals for meat.
 I'm not sure I'll ever be slaughtering them for meat myself.
 I'm more interested in the potential for others who want to produce their own meat, especially in squeamish suburbs (or perhaps even apartment blocks, they could conceivably grow in tubs on balconies) .